jasondeglint/MaViS/README.md

 # Background

-The MaViS (**Ma**chine **Vi**sion **S**ecurity) system is an machine learning based security platform that automatically monitors and detects people in a scene, and then alerts the user in real time by sending an image and video to their email.
+The MaViS (**Ma**chine **Vi**sion **S**ecurity) system is a machine learning based security platform that automatically monitors and detects people in a scene, and then alerts the user in real time by sending an image and video to their email.
 The system is enabled through a combination of edge computing and cloud infrastructure.
 The edge platform used was the Nvidia Jetson Nano 4GB Developer Kit, and the cloud infrastructure was built using Amazon Web Services (AWS).

 <img src="/media/overview.png" width=600>